Astronauts nail first spacewalk to fix station's cooling system

 Engineers at the Johnson Space Center in Houston tried devising ways to bypass a suspected faulty pump valve, but with time running short, managers decided to have astronauts replace the pump, located outside the station, with a spare.

-They were able to not only disconnect the old pump, but also remove it from its pallet on the station's exterior truss, a task slated for a second spacewalk originally planned for Monday and later delayed until Tuesday, NASA said late on Saturday.

-A third spacewalk, if needed, presumably also would slip one day, from Wednesday to Thursday.
+They were able to not only disconnect the old pump, but also remove it from its pallet on the station's exterior truss, a task originally slated for a second spacewalk on Monday.
+A third spacewalk, if needed, is scheduled for Wednesday.

-NASA said an extra day was needed to prepare a backup spacesuit for Mastracchio to use.
+"Beautiful day.
+Awesome view," Mastracchio, a veteran of six previous spacewalks, said as opened the airlock's hatch and saw the view from 260 miles above the southern Atlantic Ocean.

 How the water-separator portion of the device became clogged remains under investigation.